jgilbert01/aws-lambda-stream/README.md

 The first step of a stream processor transforms the incoming Records into a [stream](https://highlandjs.org/#_(source)), like such: `_(event.Records)`.
 The various `from` functions, such as `fromKinesis` and `fromDynamodb`, normialize the records into a standard `Event` format.
 The output is a stream of `UnitOfWork` objects.

 ## UnitOfWork Type (aka uow)
 Think of a `uow` as an _immutable_ object that represents the `scope` of a set of `variables` passing through the stream.
 More so than ever, we should not use global variables in stream processors.
-Your processor steps will add new variables to the `uow` for use by downstream steps (see _Mapping_ below).
-This _scoping_ is crucial when we leverage the parallel processing features discussed below.
+Your processor steps will add new variables to the `uow` for use by downstream steps _(see _Mapping_ below)_.
+This _scoping_ is crucial when we leverage the _parallel processing_ and _pipeline_ features discussed below.

 ```javascript
 interface UnitOfWork {